HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-configuration.md

     serviceNodePort:
 ```

-This implementation will be helpful for those who want to use a custom `Ingress Controller`.
+This implementation is helpful for those who want to use a custom `Ingress Controller` to expose the service in a compatible way.
 Even then, `HAproxy` will still be active.
-The `Ingress Controller` will handle the incoming traffic and should then route to `HAProxy`.
+The `Ingress Controller` will handle the incoming traffic and should then route to the `HAProxy` service.

 ## Scaling